 - 5) Clothing that is low-cut or strapless is not acceptable. - b.
 While inside university buildings, shirts must cover the chest and midriff (the area from under your armpits to your hips, all the way around your torso). - c.
 While outdoors, male students are permitted to be without a shirt for recreation, except during university-sponsored events or activities, unless instructed otherwise. - d.
 Soiled, torn, or worn clothing is unacceptable, except when worn as "dirty-work clothes" for outdoor cleaning, landscaping, or recreation purposes. - e.
 Clothing, hairstyles, tattoos, or piercings that are lewd, profane, contemptuous, or anti-Christian are prohibited.
 Clothing, hairstyles, tattoos, or piercings deemed to be inappropriate by Student Life personnel may be required to be removed or covered while on campus as a condition of admittance or continued enrollment. - f.
 Students are expected to maintain a modest, wholesome appearance with regard to personal hygiene and cleanliness.
 Hair must be neatly trimmed and of a style that is not considered extreme by the faculty.
 Beards and mustaches must be neatly trimmed and groomed, as opposed to ungroomed natural facial-hair growth. - g.
-While piercings are not prohibited, they are restricted.
-Students must avoid extreme or faddish displays.
-Students are to limit their piercings to earnings and nose piercings. - h.
-When using the JUFL swimming pool fenced-in area, swimsuits must be modest and of good taste within the following guidelines:
+While piercings are not prohibited, students must avoid extreme or faddish displays. - h.
+When using the JUFL swimming pool fenced-in area, swimsuits must be modest and of good taste within the following guidelines: - For men, abbreviated or overly tight swim trunks are not to be worn. - For women, bathing suits with a plunging neckline, are excessively high cut at the bottom, or are overly revealing in anyway are unacceptable on campus.
+Two-piece swimsuits are acceptable if they meet above criteria and are modest.
+For all, cover-ups must be worn to and from the swimming pool.